 The story of self-proclaimed wine geek Scott Wright sounds much like the tales of his peers before him who have dabbled in the world of terroir.
 On a different path, he began his professional life elsewhere, making his way up the corporate ladder until the pull of vineyards and grapes just became too strong.
 Until the day-in, day-out of a demanding career became uncomfortable.
 Until it was time to find something more fulfilling.

-When I sat next to Scott Wright and his wife and business partner, Martha, at a winemaker’s dinner last spring, I knew I wanted to interview him for Daily Blender.
+When I sat next to Scott Wright, and his wife and business partner, Martha, at a winemaker’s dinner last spring, I knew I wanted to interview him for Daily Blender.
 As our table conversed through courses, he shared the story behind the exquisite wines poured that evening with such humility and grace that it was easy to see how he, and his winery, Scott Paul Wines, had become so well-respected.
-Now highly regarded for producing some of the most divine red wines in the region, his was a tale of a higher calling.
+His was a tale of a higher calling, now highly regarded for producing some of the most divine red wines in the region.

 Sitting down for a taste of Scott Paul Wines’ Dom Denise – named for a French winemaker from the 1700’s who inspired the vintage, with only 100 cases made – I asked Scott to recap his journey to wine country, on the record this time, during a visit to his Dundee, Oregon tasting room last December.